deconf/Analytics-Insights/README.md

 For support and other questions use these dedicated forums:

- * support on <a href="https://deconf.com/ask/" title="Google Analytics Dashboard for WordPress support">deconf.com forums</a>
- * support on <a href="https://wordpress.org/support/plugin/analytics-insights" title="Google Analytics Dashboard for WordPress support">wordpress.org forums</a>
+ * support on <a href="https://wordpress.org/support/plugin/analytics-insights" title="Analytics Insights for WordPress support">wordpress.org forums</a>

 You can also find Analytics Insights on <a href="http://wordpress.org/plugins/analytics-insights/">wordpress.org</a>